bdhamilton/odin-todo/README.md

 ### v5: Store app data on local machine

-- [ ] Projects and todos should be saved to local storage when added
-- [ ] Projects and todos should be saved to local storage when updated
+- [X] App should save to local storage before user leaves
-- [ ] App should draw from local storage when it first boots up
+- [X] App should draw from local storage when it first boots up

 ### v4: Design the UI